-One parent may have sole ownership over one or both types of custody while the other may have visitation rights, or both parents may share custody.
+One parent may have sole legal and/or physical custody, while the other parent has visitation rights, or both parents may share custody, including shared decision-making responsibilities.
 The court will take into account a variety of factors when determining a custody arrangement.

 The goal of the court is to make an informed decision about the custody arrangement that will best serve the needs of the child.
 To do this, the court will consider many factors, including:

 - The mental, physical and financial well-being of both parents